Successful difficult conversations

 It’s a time of year when sickness can increase.
 We all get ill.
 Some more than others, but illness is part of life.
 And most of the time, it is what it is.
 People are honest about it.
 They need time to rest.
 And you suspect nothing other than honesty.
 But what about when you don’t?
 When you have that niggle that they aren’t really ill?

 75% of school leaders say they have a ‘difficult person’ in their team (aka the person you struggle to place when planning classes for next year).
 That makes a hard job (placing people in year groups) even harder.
 You might find yourself thinking ‘who’s turn is it?’.
-It’s not great for you, them, your […]
+It’s not great for you, them, your team […]

 In my Outstanding School Test, I ask the question: Do you talk to your team about their conduct as much as you do their performance?
 70% say no. So on the plus side, maybe there is no need to talk about their conduct.
 On the other hand, maybe we’re not talking about conduct very much at all.